norhanhassan144/DL1/README.md

 # Fine-Tuning a CNN Model for Cats vs. Dogs Classification 🐱🐶
-📌 Overview
+📌 Overview:
 This project fine-tunes a pre-trained MobileNetV2 model to classify images of cats and dogs.
 The dataset used is TensorFlow's cats_vs_dogs dataset.
 The model was trained with transfer learning and further optimized using fine-tuning.

-📌 Steps in the Project
+📌 Steps in the Project:

 1️⃣ Load and preprocess the cats_vs_dogs dataset.